Street Legal Racing: Redline: Mods

-Thousands of mods were made for this game, including vehicles, parts for said vehicles, tracks (Some mods only work on the 2.2.1 MWM version), sounds, menu interfaces, and textures.
+Thousands of mods were made for this game, including vehicles, parts for said vehicles, tracks (some mods only work on the 2.2.1 MWM version), sounds, menu interfaces, and textures.
 Because some of the versions of the game are highly unstable, it is highly likely to crash when too many mods are installed mainly on the 2.2.1 and 2.3.0 versions.

 Reboot

-Thanks to public funding, the game was greenlit and eventually re-released on Steam on May 7, 2016.
-The Steam release was very unstable when it first launched, but is gradually improving.
+The game was re-released on Steam on May 7, 2016.
+The Steam release was unstable when it first launched, but is gradually improving.
 Its textures and interface make it more contemporary, and the career is altered for more of a challenge.

 Possible sequel

-Dave Singh, the owner of streetlegalmods.com, made a deal with Invictus Games, Ltd. stating that if the Kickstarter crowdfunding campaign reached a minimum of $150,000, the development of the sequel to SLRR, Street Tuning Evolution, would officially begin, as long as the game was playable and the community was allowed to add content. $500,000 was demanded to make a complete game.
+Dave Singh, the owner of streetlegalmods.com, made a deal with Invictus Games, Ltd., stating that if the Kickstarter crowdfunding campaign reached a minimum of $150,000, the development of the sequel to SLRR, Street Tuning Evolution, would officially begin, as long as the game was playable and the community was allowed to add content. $500,000 was a goal to make a complete game.

 After having a bad launch with the Kickstarter, and due to the popular demand of a PayPal option, Invictus Games, Ltd. and Dave Singh decided to move the campaign to Indiegogo to solve the many problems, and also to extend the deadline.
 Backers could then use PayPal to make a pledge.
 The campaign would have been funded only if it had reached $150,000.
-The IndieGogo campaign had a significantly better launch than the Kickstarter campaign, which raised around $24,000 a little more than 40 days after its launch on December 18, 2014.
-The IndieGogo campaign raised nearly $10,000 just one day after its launch.
-Unfortunately the campaign failed, reaching just over $30,000.
+The IndieGogo campaign had a significantly better launch than the Kickstarter campaign, which raised around $24,000 a little more than 40 days after its launch in December 2014.
+The IndieGogo campaign raised nearly $10,000 just one day after its launch, but the campaign failed, reaching just over $30,000.

 Despite the failure, another person, Bartosz "Wichur" Bieszka, plans to make a sequel to this game under the "Car Tune" title.
 ImageCode LLC. took over development for Street Tuning Evolution, which means the game is still very much alive, and will continue the progress from Invictus Games, Ltd.'s work.